 Working from home has a lot of upsides.
 You never have to sit in traffic, you can determine your own hours, and you have all the privacy you need.
 The problem with working from home is you may find it difficult to shut down your working mindset when it is time to pay attention to your household.
 You are still in the same space, after all.

 This problem can be solved with a home office, a specific place in your house that is separated from the rest of your house and that is specifically designated for you to work.
-If you are thinking of renovating your home office, keep reading to learn what makes a great home office.
+If you are thinking of renovating your home office, keep reading to learn what makes a great home office and home remodeling & renovation guide.

 Functionality comes first